Nasir al-Din al-Tusi: Mathematics

 Al-Tusi was the first to write a work on trigonometry independently of astronomy.
 Al-Tusi, in his Treatise on the Quadrilateral, gave an extensive exposition of spherical trigonometry, distinct from astronomy.
 It was in the works of Al-Tusi that trigonometry achieved the status of an independent branch of pure mathematics distinct from astronomy, to which it had been linked for so long.

 He was the first to list the six distinct cases of a right triangle in spherical trigonometry.

 This followed earlier work by Greek mathematicians such as Menelaus of Alexandria, who wrote a book on spherical trigonometry called Sphaerica, and the earlier Muslim mathematicians Abū al-Wafā' al-Būzjānī and Al-Jayyani.

 In his On the Sector Figure, appears the famous Sine Law for plane triangles.

 He also stated the sine law for spherical triangles, discovered the law of tangents for spherical triangles, and provided proofs for these laws.

 Color theory

 While Aristotle (d.
 322 BCE) had suggested that all colors can be aligned on a single line from black to white, Ibn-Sina (d.
 1037) described that there were three paths from black to white, one path via grey, a second path via red and the third path via green.
 Al-Tusi (ca. 1258) stated that there are no less than five of such paths, via lemon (yellow), blood (red), pistachio (green), indigo (blue) and grey.
 This text, which was copied in the Middle East numerous times until at least the nineteenth century as part of the textbook Revision of the Optics (Tanqih al-Manazir) by Kamal al-Din al-Farisi (d.
 1320), made color space effectively two-dimensional.

-Robert Grosseteste (d.
-1253) proposed an effectively three-dimensional model of color space.
+Before Al-Tusi, Robert Grosseteste (d.
+1253) had proposed an effectively three-dimensional model of color space.